Customized Delivery with Resorbable Polymers

+Polymeric drug delivery systems have undergone significant development in the last two decades.
 Polymeric drug delivery has defined as a formulation or a device that enables the introduction of a therapeutic substance into the body.
 Biodegradable and resorbable polymers make this possible choice for lot of new drug delivery systems.

 Challenges of drug administration: